Sentinal4D/cellshape/README.md

 - BinaryCallMasks.zip contains a sample set of binary masks of cells which can be used as input to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper) to test our point cloud generation code.

 ### Data structure
-Our data is structured in the following way:
+We suggest testing our code on the data contained in `SamplePointCloudData.zip`.
+This data is structured in the following way:

 ```
 cellshapeSamplePointCloudDatset/